wokdev/wok/.gitea/issue_templates/feature_request.md

+---

+name: "Feature Request"
+about: "Propose a new feature"
+title: ""
+labels:
+- suggestion

+---

 **Is your feature request related to a problem?
 Please describe.**
 A clear and concise description of what the problem is.
 Ex.
 I'm always frustrated when [...]